thelfer/MFrontGenericInterfaceSupport/docs/papers/joss/paper.md

 the state of the material at each integration point. `MGIS`' design allows the following types of storage:

 - An `MGIS` data structure per integration point.
-While this causes memory fragmentation, this is the most frequent choice.
+This is the most frequent choice.
 The memory is automatically allocated by `MGIS`.
 - An `MGIS` data structure that stores the states of an arbitrary number of integration points. `MGIS` can allocate the memory associated with the state of all specified integration points or borrow memory